Evercore ISI lifts Enterprise Products Partners L.P. [EPD] price estimate. Who else is bullish?

 Enterprise Products Partners L.P.
-[NYSE: EPD] price surged by 0.92 percent to reach at $0.24.
+[NYSE: EPD] stock went on a downward path that fall over -0.04% on Monday, amounting to a one-week price increase of more than 1.25%.
 The company report on April 11, 2022 that Enterprise Products to Host Analyst and Investor Day.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse